enonic/old-xp-doc/doc/developer/my-first-app/hello-world-site.rst

 #.
 Click "New" and select "Site" from the list of content types.
 This opens a tab within the page for editing the `site` content.
 #.
 Fill in the form with Display Name: "Hello World".
 #.
 Select your "MyApp" application in the "Applications" dropdown.
 #.
+In the top right corner is a button that says "Live", click it!
-In the dropdown on the right side of the page, select the "hello" page.
+#.
+In the dropdown on the blue area that now appeared, select the "hello" page.
 #.
 Click the "Save draft" button in the toolbar (top-left).
 #.
 Now close the "Hello World" site editor tab to see the content pane.